amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 Another way to think about it is: the required condition and all of its sibling conditions must be connected to the tree of ``WHERE`` conditions via ``AND``, and the same for every ancestor node of the required condition.
-This ensures that the requried condition is always evaluated.
+This guarantees that the requried condition is always evaluated.

+.. _outer-joins:

 Outer-joins
 -----------